microsoft/semanticworkbench/KNOWN_ISSUES.md

 # Semantic Workbench Known Issues

-You may encounter the following known issues, which may include workarounds, mitigations, or expected resolution timeframes.
+You may encounter the following known issues, which may include workarounds, mitigation's, or expected resolution time-frames.

 ## Semantic Workbench App